Santa Monica Self-Guided GPS Audio Tour Preview

 Saint Monica Statue

 At the intersection of Wilshire Avenue and Ocean, stands an 18-foot high Art Deco sculpture of Saint Monica, sculpted in 1934.
-This sculpture holds historical significance as it represents the namesake of the city of Santa Monica.The naming of Santa Monica may be attributed to two one of two events.In 1602, the Spanish explorer Sebastian Vizcaino, sailed into the picturesque natural harbor of present-day Santa Monica after weathering a storm on the day of Santa Monica's feast.During the 1700s, Spanish priest Father Juan Crespi, encountered a flowing spring in the area, which evoked the image of Saint Monica's tears shed for her son Augustine during his wayward phase before his eventual conversion to Catholicism.Either, Vizcaino's arrival on the day of Santa Monica's Feast or Father Crespi's encounter with the spring, played a pivotal role in bestowing the name Santa Monica upon the region.Now, Look across Ocean Avenue and you see a tall white building at the corner of Wilshire and Ocean Avenue.
+This sculpture holds historical significance as it represents the namesake of the city of Santa Monica.The naming of Santa Monica has been attributed to two events.In 1602, the Spanish explorer Sebastian Vizcaino, sailed into the picturesque natural harbor of present-day Santa Monica after weathering a storm on the day of Santa Monica's feast.During the 1700s, Spanish priest Father Juan Crespi, encountered a flowing spring in the area, which evoked the image of Saint Monica's tears shed for her son Augustine during his wayward phase before his eventual conversion to Catholicism.Now, Look across Ocean Avenue and you see a tall white building at the corner of Wilshire and Ocean Avenue.
 This is the prestigious 100 Wilshire Boulevard Office building.
-This location is home to some of the country's most successful venture capitalist, commercial real estate, law, and financial firms.You may recognize the entrance to this building from the final scenes in the 2023 Barbie Movie, where Barbie walks into the building's front entrance at the end of the movie to visit her doctor.When you are ready, continue walking on the path toward the pier.
+This location is home to some of the country's most successful venture capital and financial firms.You may recognize the entrance to this building from the final scenes in the 2023 Barbie Movie, where Barbie walks into the building's front entrance at the end of the movie to visit her doctor.When you are ready, continue walking on the path toward the pier.

 Pacific Coast Highway